Last Updated: May 20, 2026

 Session content itself (your spoken words during a call) is streamed end-to-end during the session and is not recorded by default.
 Only connection metadata (timestamps, participant identifiers) is handled by the video provider.

-Remote Access by the Counsellor
+Remote Access by the Coach

-The counsellor accesses client records from a non-EU location (Serbia) through the web browser only, over authenticated HTTPS / TLS 1.2+ connections to the EU-based infrastructure described above.
+The coach accesses client records from a non-EU location (Serbia) through the web browser only, over authenticated HTTPS / TLS 1.2+ connections to the EU-based infrastructure described above.
 No client records are downloaded, exported, or stored on local devices outside the EU — all primary storage remains within EU jurisdiction at all times.

 We collect the following categories of personal data: